3 Month Step-by-step French Study Plan with Schedule, Resources and More

 - Learn essential vocabulary for the day-to-day

 Days of the Week and Months of the Year

-The days of the week are some of the simplest vocabulary you’ll need to know, and you can start practicing by visiting BBC Primary Languages, a site filled with vocabulary, songs and audio clips of all languages.
+The days of the week are some of the simplest vocabulary you’ll need to know, and you can start practicing by visiting the BBC, a site filled with vocabulary, songs and audio clips of all languages.

 As a bonus, each word is accompanied by an audio clip so you know exactly how to pronounce it.

 How to Tell Time

 Weeks three and four in this curriculum are really all about how to get by with day-to-day vocabulary, and telling time is one of the most important things you’ll want to know from the moment you wake up!